denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```

 ## Image and Movie generation
-We have successfully modelled our proteins and now want to create good quality images to be used in our papers/presentations.
+We have successfully modelled our proteins and now want to actually investigate the structure and create good quality images to be used in our papers/presentations.
 We will open the different pdbs in pyMOL, highlight domains/motifs of interest, and take snapshots of our proteins.
 This can be acheived following the steps outlined below.

 We also want to have a short video showing some of our protein molecules rotating over time.
 This can be accomplished by running the scripts below.